Skip to main content

 This tab label changes to just Forms when the current user does not have the Patients Documents Read permission.

 Forms — lists all form submissions from this patient, showing the form name, submission date, and whether the submission is complete or partial.
 Click the eye icon to view the full submission.
 Click Send to Patient to text a form link to the patient’s phone number.
 Filter the list with Search, Submission Date, and Form Type.
-Documents — a grid of uploaded files (PDFs, images, Word documents, spreadsheets, etc.) with file type icons, titles, summaries, document type labels, upload dates, and linked note counts.
-Filter the grid with Search, Date, and Document Type.
+Documents — the patient’s uploaded files (PDFs, images, Word documents, spreadsheets, etc.) with file type icons, titles, summaries, document type labels, upload dates, and linked note counts.
+Filter with Search, Date, and Document Type.
+Use the List / Grid view toggle at the top right to switch between the default list and a thumbnail grid — handy when most of the patient’s uploads are images.
 Actions include:

 • Upload Document — click to upload a new file.